 Expect a convivial, communal setting where the Greek and Spanish wine pairings will flow alongside dishes like:

 - maroulosalata (Greek lettuce salad)

 - escalavata (roasted onions, eggplant, and peppers) with grilled bread

 - de marisco — seafood paella with shrimp, clams, mussels and calamari

 - charcoal-baked fingerling potatoes with lemon and oregano

 - housemade Hellenic baklava gelato

 “The Spanish and Greek cultures are very similar in their cuisines.
 Both use very pure and organic products with simple, traditional dishes,” says Bujoreanu.
 “It’s a very healthy way of eating, which is how both George and I prepare our dishes.
 We use the best quality ingredients we can get and prepare them in a simple way.”

-The dinner for the dinner are $125, and reservations can be made here.
+Tickets for the dinner are $125, and reservations can be made here.